What if people who have directly faced poverty were involved in the decisions relating to addressing issues that keep people trapped in poverty?

 Nothing About Us Without Us is For Us: The Poverty Truth Commission approach.

 The Poverty Truth Commission is a unique and powerful way of developing new insights and initiatives to tackle poverty, developed in Glasgow and Leeds.
 The key principle behind a Poverty Truth Commission is that decisions about poverty must involve people who directly face poverty.
 Its uniqueness is derived from the fact that half of its members are people with senior roles in civic and business life in Hartlepool – and the other half are people with direct personal experience of what it is like to live in poverty in the area.
-The process is a culmination of relationship building, fact-finding and deep thinking over an 18-month period between people with a direct experience of poverty and civic and business leaders within the Borough.
+The process is a culmination of relationship building, fact-finding and deep thinking over 18 months between people with a direct experience of poverty and civic and business leaders within the Borough.
 The aim is to ensure that people who have experienced poverty first-hand are at the heart of how the Borough thinks and acts in tackling poverty and inequality.

-Hartlepool people will be given the chance to relate their personal experiences of struggling against poverty.
-By creating safe spaces for people to talk about their experiences and offer opportunities for those making and influencing decisions to listen.
+Hartlepool people will be given the chance to relate their personal experiences of struggling against poverty, by creating safe spaces for people to talk about their experiences and offer opportunities for those making and influencing decisions to listen.
 It is hoped that the project will have a deepened understanding of the difficult and entrenched issues of poverty, improve perceptions and challenge stereotyping, and lead to better decision-making by the Boroughs leaders across business, public and voluntary sectors.

 What could it do for Hartlepool?